You may notice changes to this website as we work to make it easier to use.

 The Strategy is a joint commitment between the Australian and Queensland governments, and provides direction for wetland science, planning, coordination and management in the Great Barrier Reef and its catchments.

-Information about the phase out of gill net fishing in the Great Barrier Reef World Heritage Area by mid-2027.
+The Australian and Queensland governments are committing more than $160 million to phase out gill net fishing in the Great Barrier Reef World Heritage Area by mid-2027 and transition to more sustainable fishing practices.

 Reef Credit Scheme